discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

 - <Boon name="Stability"/> is lacking on <Specialization name="Mechanist" text="Heal Mechanist"/>, with <Skill id="63293"/> providing 1 stack on a 24 second cooldown (with <Boon name="Alacrity"/>).
 - <Boon name="Aegis"/> is lacking on <Specialization name="Mechanist" text="Heal Mechanist"/>, with <Skill id="63293"/> providing 1 stack on a 24 second cooldown (with <Boon name="Alacrity"/>).
 - <Boon name="Vigor"/> can be maintained permanantly by using <Skill name="Energizing Slam"/> off cooldown.
 When using <Skill name="Med Kit"/>, you also share it when using <Skill name="Infusion Bomb"/>.
 - <Effect name="Barrier"/> helps to provide <Boon name="Alacrity"/> through the trait <Trait name="Mech Frame: Channeling Conduits"/>, while providing excellent damage mitigation.
-You have 3 main methods of generating <Effect name="Barrier"/>; <Trait name="Mech Core: Barrier Engine"/> passivley generates it over time, Your utility skills <Skill name="Barrier Burst"/> and <Skill name="Barrier Signet"/> and finally by using <Skill name="Barrier Blast" /> Your third auto attack skill on Mace.
+You have 3 main methods of generating <Effect name="Barrier"/>; <Trait name="Mech Core: Barrier Engine"/> passivley generates it over time, Your utility skills <Skill id="63141"/> and <Skill name="Barrier Signet"/> and finally by using <Skill name="Barrier Blast" /> Your third auto attack skill on Mace.

 </Card>